yandex-cloud/docs/en/vpc/operations/subnet-create.md

       Where:

       * `--network-id`: The cloud network ID.
 You can also select a cloud network by specifying its name via the `--network-name` flag.
 Specify the name of the cloud network to create the subnet in and the CIDR.
-      * `--zone`: The availability zone where the subnet will be created.
+      * `--zone`: The availability zone where the subnet is created.
 If this flag is omitted, the subnet is created in the default availability zone.

       {% include [name-format](../../_includes/name-format.md) %}